High School Economics

 - High school is a great time to get your teenager involved in household economics, whether by allowing them to help with the household budget, having them shop for groceries and prepare a meal or guiding them toward a part-time job.

 - If you’re homeschooling your children, you may find the “Teaching Resources for High School Economics” section of this Web guide more relevant.
-For many more Web sites that can help with homeschooling in a variety of ways, see our findingDulcinea Homeschooling Web Guide.
+For many more Web sites that can help with homeschooling in a variety of ways, see our Homeschooling Web Guide.

 For economics standards …

-The National Council on Economic Education
+Council for Economic Education

-(NCEE) is home to American standards for teaching economics.
+is home to American standards for teaching economics.
 There are 20 standards listed with links to lesson plans and benchmarks for each one.